 The Housing Department shall have the following powers which it may exercise consistent with the purposes for which it is established:

-(1) To adopt and use an Housing Department seal.
+(1) To adopt and use a Housing Department seal.

 (2) With approval of Tribal Council, to enter into agreements, contracts and understandings with any governmental agency, Federal, state or local or with any person, partnership, corporation, Indian tribe, or other entity and to agree to any conditions attached to any financial assistance, subject to the limitations set forth in section IV.C below.